emxsys/worldwind-web-app-tutorial/docs/index.md

 # How to Build a WorldWind Web App

-This tutorial shows you how to build [WorldWind](https://worldwind.arc.nasa.gov/web/) web app using Bootstrap and Knockout.
+This tutorial shows you how to build [WorldWind](https://worldwind.arc.nasa.gov/web/).
 You will build a feature-rich, responsive, customizable web app ready to to be deployed to your site.
 This tutorial demonstrates: